 The work that went into this plan could not have been accomplished without the assistance of the Rustic Roads Advisory Committee (RRAC).
 Members of the RRAC represent various stakeholder groups and interests, such as farmers, civic associations, and rural preservationists.
-They are intimately familiar with most of the roads in this plan, as well as with many that have been nominated.
+They are intimately familiar with most of the roads in this plan.
 Current and former RRAC members reviewed existing and new road profiles to make suggested edits on changed or missing features and, most important, contributed the traveling experience section for nearly 50 roads and revised dozens more.
-This was a very time-consuming task given the number of roads in and nominated to the program and the geographical spread of these roads.
+This was a very timeconsuming task given the number of roads in and nominated to the program and the geographical spread of these roads.
 Members of the committee also suggested revisions to significant features, historical references, environmental features, and maps based on their familiarity with the roads and their histories.

 - Laura Van Etten (Chair)

 - Anne Davies

 - Barbara Hoover

 - Charles Mess

 - Kamran Sadeghi

 - Dan Seamans

-- Robert Wilbur
+- Robert W. Wilbur